joffy69-2/band-milestone/README.md

 >You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.
 >If this section grows too long, you may want to split it off into a separate file and link to it from here.

+Bugs
+===
+1. cant get aria controls working on nav dropdown menu
+2. color of the dropdown menu is the same as the color of the merchandise background
+3. the form on the contact page doesn't display well on x small devices (like iphonex)
+4. The buttons are not functional at the moment - an info popover has been added
 ---

 Deployment